Sönneböe

 The Farm

 Keeping cattle at Sönneböe goes a long way back in time.
-The Old Norse place name, Sønnebøe, means “The Southern Summer Farm”.
-The suffix -bøe is not found in historical Danish sources but is relatively common in Norwegian names of summer farms.
+The Old Norse place name, Sønnebøe, means “Southern pasture”.
+The suffix -bøe is not found in historical Danish sources but is relatively common in Norwegian names of mountain farms.
 Ancient Norse split into a western and eastern branch during the Viking Age, so the name has probably been traded since before that time.
 Sönneböe was a summer farm for a settlement 5 km to the north where there was plenty of winter fodder that was harvested from wetland meadows, mader.

 The land has been carefully restored in recent decades, something that is still going on.
 The old cultivated land has been cleared of spruce and unwanted beech so that the approximately 200-year-old oaks have been saved.
 Highland animals are necessary to maintain the land so that they do not grow again.
 Restoration of the oldest stone walls is also underway, a painstaking work that requires expert skills that have almost been lost today.